National Defence Academy (India): Campus

-The NDA campus is located about 17 km south-west of Pune city, north-west of Khadakwasla Lake with the Sinhagad Fort providing a panoramic backdrop.
+The NDA campus is located about 17 km southwest of Pune city, northwest of Khadakwasla Lake, with the Sinhagad Fort providing a panoramic backdrop.
 It spans 7015 acre of the 8022 acre donated by the Government of former Bombay State.
-While many states had offered land for a permanent place for the Academy, Bombay got the honour, donating the most land including a lake and neighboring hilly terrain.
+While many states had offered land for a permanent place for the academy, Bombay got the honor of donating the most land, including a lake and neighboring hilly terrain.
 The site was also chosen for its proximity to the Arabian Sea and other military establishments, an operational air base nearby at Lohagaon as well as the salubrious climate.
-The existence of an old combined-forces training center and a disused mock landing ship, HMS Angostura, on the north bank of the Khadakwasla lake which had been used to train troops for amphibious landings, lent additional leverage for the selection of the site.
+The existence of an old combined-forces training center and a disused mock landing ship, HMS Angostura, on the north bank of the Khadakwasla Lake which had been used to train troops for amphibious landings, lent additional leverage for the selection of the site.

-The administrative headquarters of the NDA was named the Sudan Block, in honour of the sacrifices of Indian soldiers in the Sudan theatre during the East African campaign.
+The administrative headquarters of the NDA was named the Sudan Block, in honor of the sacrifices of Indian soldiers in the Sudan theatre during the East African campaign.
 It was inaugurated by then Ambassador of Sudan to India, Rahmatullah Abdulla, on 30 May 1959.
-The building is a 3-storey basalt and granite structure constructed with Jodhpur red sandstone.
-Its architecture features an exterior design comprising a blend of arches, pillars and verandahs, topped by a dome.
-The foyer has white Italian marble flooring and panelling on the interior walls.
+The building is a three-story basalt and granite structure constructed with Jodhpur red sandstone.
+Its architecture features an exterior design comprising a blend of arches, pillars, and verandahs, topped by a dome.
+The foyer has white Italian marble flooring and paneling on the interior walls.

-NDA has an excellent infrastructure for all-round training of cadets and a vast array of facilities like spacious and well-maintained classrooms, well-equipped labs, three Olympic size swimming pools, gymnasiums, 32 football fields, two polo grounds, a cricket stadium and a number of squash and tennis courts.
+NDA has an excellent infrastructure for the all-round training of cadets and a vast array of facilities like spacious and well-maintained classrooms, well-equipped labs, three Olympic size swimming pools, gymnasiums, 32 football fields, two polo grounds, a cricket stadium, and several squash and tennis courts.
 The academic year is divided into two terms, viz.
 Spring (January to May) and Autumn (July to December).
 A cadet must undergo training for a total of six terms before graduating from the NDA.

 Administration

 Commandants

 The Commandant of the National Defence Academy is the head and overall in-charge of the academy.
 The Commandant is a three-star rank officer from the three Services in rotation.
 Major General Thakur Mahadeo Singh, DSO was the first commandant of JSW at IMA.
 Major General Enaith Habibullah was the last head of the JSW and the First Commandant of NDA at Pune.
-Vice Admiral Ajay Kochhar, AVSM, NM is the present commandant.